datavieri/getdata-010/README.md

 ## Reading the code

 The code has some comments, and it should be readable at least.
-I strongly relied on **dplyr** package, and used the **reduce2** package to generate the data set in long form.
+I strongly relied on **dplyr** package, and used the **reshape2** package to generate the data set in long form.

 Main steps:
 - Read the train data (X_train.txt, y_train.txt, subject_train.txt) (7352 lines each), renaming columns for subject and activities and binding them column-wise with cbind
 - Read the test data (X_test.txt, y_test.txt, subject_test.txt) (2947 lines each), renaming columns for subject and activities and binding them column-wise with cbind
-- rbind train and test data to complete Step 1 of the assignment (full.data data frame)
+- rbind train and test data to complete Step 1 of the assignment (full.data data frame, 10299 rows)
 - Read feature labels and normalise it replacing punctuations with a single dot (e.g., from tBodyAcc-mean()-X to tBodyAcc.mean.X)
 - Use normalised labels to name columns in  full.data (first two columns being subject and activity id).
-- Subset full.data by column, using dplyr::select and contains
+- Subset full.data by column, using **dplyr::select** and **contains**
 - Read activity labels and join them with the data set using **inner_join** by activity.id.
 Once joined, drop the activity.id column and keep the descriptive one (i.e. activity), completing Step 3.
-- Normalise variable names, to complete Step 4 (more on this later).
+- Normalise variable names, to complete Step 4 *(more on this later)*.
-- Generate the averaged values data set of Step 5, using group_by and the amazing **summarise_each** function of dplyr.
+- Generate the averaged values data set of Step 5, using **group_by** and the amazing **summarise_each** function of dplyr.

+Now, since bandsEnergy feature names are duplicated (e.g., fBodyAcc.bandsEnergy.1.16), and this causes problems to the select function I was relying on for selecting target columns, I went for a trick.
+First, I added a known pattern (_C<column_number>) to the column name.
+Then, to complete Step 4, I removed the pattern from column names using **gsub**.
+I am sure there could have been different approaches, but I hope this justifies lines 53 and 72 of the code.

 ## How to run the code

+The code assumes that:
+- You have dplyr and reshape2 installed
+- the working directory corresponds to the UCI directory, and train and test folders are in this directory, too.

+The script generates two files in the current directory:
+- dataset.wide.txt (the tidy dataset in wide format)
+- dataset.long.txt (the same dataset in long format)